-This article emerges from a conversation on religion that its author had with another individual.
-The conversation touched on something worth reflecting on regarding the legitimization of religious traditions.
+This article is inspired by a conversation on religion I had with an individual that is worth reflecting on pertaining to the legitimization of religious traditions.

-Here we have decided to refer to this form of legitimization as an “appeal to archaism.”
-It is simply to state something along the lines of “My religion is older than yours.”
-This is usually offered with the underlying assumption that one’s own older religion is more authentic and/or legitimate than the other person’s “younger” and more recent religion.
+I have decided to refer to this form of legitimization as an “appeal to archaism”.
+It is often simply stated as “My religion is older than yours” with the underlying assumption that one’s own older religion is more authentic and/or legitimate than the other person’s “younger” or more recent religion.

-The Catholic theologian Wilhelm Schmidt argued in favor of primordial monotheism according to which monotheistic belief was the earliest form of religious belief in humanity.
-He could then claim legitimacy for the biblical God by viewing later religious developments like animism and polytheism to be corruptions of this earlier belief in monotheism.
-To Schmidt, the only authentic belief is that of belief in one God.
-Why did he argue this?
-Because it makes monotheism older.
-According to his evolutionary scheme, other religious elements corrupted this belief and corrupted beliefs are, by definition, illegitimate.
+A more academic example is in the Catholic theologian Wilhelm Schmidt (1868-1954) who argued for primordial monotheism according to which monotheistic belief in one God was the earliest form of religious belief in humanity.
+He could then claim legitimacy for the biblical conception of a single God by viewing later religious developments like animism and polytheism as corruptions of this earlier belief.
+As one might suspect, corrupted beliefs are probably illegitimate.